Richard E. Grant Is the Ideal Celebrity Dinner Party Guest

 Ha!
 No. I’m trying to learn the art of being in a crowd, at an awards event or something, and talking to someone for three to five minutes, and then just get out of that conversation and go speak to someone else.
-I’m usually the guy who sits and talks to someone, even if they’re boring me to paralysis, I’ll keep talking out of politeness.
+I’m usually the muggins who sits and talks to someone, even if they’re boring me to paralysis, I’ll carry on out of politeness.
 I’ll be going, "Oh yes?
-And where did you go on your summer vacation?" when what I really want to be doing is talking to Steven Spielberg over their shoulder.
+And where did you go on your summer holiday?" when what I really want to be doing is talking to Steven Spielberg over their shoulder.

-And then in Hollywood—and certainly at the BAFTAs—you get people who just say "excuse me" and walk away.
+And then in Hollywood – and certainly at the BAFTAs – you get people who just say "excuse me" and bugger off.
 Or they don’t even say excuse me!
 They just go and talk to someone who they deem to be more useful.

 Meanwhile, you’re talking to someone’s aunt who’s a dental nurse.